-Transition assessment is any assessment that occurs after a youth turns 14.
-The goal of an assessment is to answer any questions about a youth that could help to inform an education plan or transition plan.
-There is not one magic assessment that provides the information needed.
-Transition assessment should be a combination of several assessments that provide a well-rounded picture of a youth’s strengths, interests, and areas for needed support.
+A transition assessment is any assessment that occurs after a student turns 14.
+The goal of an assessment is to answer any questions about a student that could help to inform an education plan or transition plan.
+There is no single assessment that can provide all of the information needed for the transition process.
+Transition assessment should be a combination of several assessments that provide a well-rounded picture of a youth’s strengths, interests, and any areas for support.

-The IEP must include “ …appropriate measurable postsecondary goals based upon age-appropriate transition assessments related to training, education, employment and where appropriate, independent living skills; …” IDEA (20 U.S.C. §1414 (d)(1)(A)(i)(VIII))
+It’s the law: According to the Individuals with Disabilities Education Act (IDEA), the IEP must include “…appropriate measurable postsecondary goals based upon age-appropriate transition assessments related to training, education, employment and where appropriate, independent living skills”.

-2. The Massachusetts Department of Elementary and Secondary Education explains what transition assessment means for school districts.
+- The Massachusetts Department of Elementary and Secondary Education (DESE) explains what transition assessment means for school districts.